m1010j/async-explorations-writeup/README.md

 It turns out that `syncFib` is much faster in Safari: `syncFib(45)` took on average 12.8 seconds in Safari, compared to 25.1 seconds in Chrome and 25.7 seconds in Firefox.

-`asyncFib` in Safari is right in between Chromium-based browsers and Firefox: For `asyncFib(28)`, we have 24.7 seconds in Safari vs. the 33.1 seconds in Firefox and 9.4 seconds in Chromium-based browers.
+`asyncFib` in Safari is right in between Chromium-based browsers and Firefox: For `asyncFib(28)`, we have 24.7 seconds in Safari vs. the 33.1 seconds in Firefox and 9.4 seconds in Chromium-based browsers.
 I haven't found a tool for macOS that's as powerful at displaying CPU usage as Stacer is on Ubuntu.
-But I suspect that Safari doesn't use more than one core at once, and Safari's advantage over Firefox with respect to `asyncFib` is due to the same factors as its advantage over Firefox with respect to `syncFib`.
+But I suspect that Safari doesn't use more than one core at once, and Safari's advantage over Firefox with respect to `asyncFib` is due to the same factors that explain its advantage over Firefox with respect to `syncFib`.

 #### iOS

-Here's another odd one: I ran `syncFib` and `asyncFib` in Mobile Safari, Firefox Mobile, and Chrome Mobile on a iPad Pro from November 2015.
+Here's another odd one: I ran `syncFib` and `asyncFib` in Mobile Safari, Firefox Mobile, and Chrome Mobile on an iPad Pro from November 2015.
 Unfortunately, the `navigator.hardwareConcurrency` property wasn't available in any of these browsers on iOS.
 But from what I can tell, the A9X CPU inside the iPad Pro has [2 physical cores][a9x], and I expect it to support hyper-threading, thereby giving us 4 logical cores.

 Nevertheless, it turns out that Mobile Safari, Firefox Mobile, and Chrome Mobile were completely on a par on the iPad!